Renewable power for North Tanzania

 Click here for Istituto Oikos’s webpage about the project (in English).

 2016: EKOenergy and Oikos continue to work together

-In the same area, there are tens of other schools without access to electricity, or using expensive and polluting diesel generators.
+In the same area, there are tens of other schools either without access to electricity, or using expensive and polluting diesel generators.
 Therefore, Oikos started an ambitious follow-up project, aiming at the installation of photovoltaic systems in 20 secondary schools in the Arusha Region.
 They will also set up a utility to manage these installations.